This article was updated on August 27th, 2023

 Once you’ve grieved for your dog, and have adjusted to his loss, you may want to consider adding another dog to your home and family.

-BUT remember, every dog is different and don’t compare your second dog to your first.
+BUT remember, every dog is different, and don’t compare your second dog to your first.
 They’re separate individuals and deserve to be loved and appreciated as such.
+If you do decide to get another dog, NEVER compare him with your previous pet.